omarreis/NassauSt/BrentPriceInGoogleSheets.md

       }
     }

+This code doanloads Brent prices from the website via https.
 To make this work you have to set the APIKey as a script property.
-This hides the secret key from people seing the Javascript code and also "Read Only sheet users" (in case you share the sheet).
+This hides the secret key from people seing the Javascript code and alsofrom "Read Only sheet users" (in case you share the sheet with others).
+Script properties are not visible to read-only users.

 In the script editor, select menu option  **Extensions > Apps Script**